pForest: In-Network Inference with Random Forests: Context-dependent random forests

 \subsection{\system greedy algorithm}

-Instead of searching a globally optimal classifier, \system generates multiple -- locally optimal -- random forest models and combines them.
+\startsquarepar Instead of searching a globally optimal classifier, \system generates multiple -- locally optimal -- $\RF$ models and combines them.
 This reduces the size of the search space from exponential to linear (\ie finding the best model in each context).
 A context of a flow is defined as the first $x$ packets of a flow (\ie $\Flow[:x]$).
-For each context, \system therefore solves the following variant of the optimization problem: \textit{Given a labeled dataset $\Flowset[:x]$ and a minimal threshold score $\thrS$, find a classifier $\RF$ such that $\score{\RF(\Flowset[:x])}\geq\thrS$ and it is feasible to run $\RF$ in programmable network devices while minimizing the required memory and maximizing the classification speed.}
+For each context, \system therefore solves the following variant of the optimization problem: \textit{Given a labeled dataset $\Flowset[:x]$ and a minimal threshold score $\thrS$, find a classifier $\RF$ such that $\score{\RF(\Flowset[:x])}\geq\thrS$ and it is feasible to run $\RF$ in programmable network devices while minimizing the required memory and maximizing the classification speed.} \stopsquarepar

-In order to classify accurately and fast, \system implements a novel concept of \textit{context-dependent random forests}.
-The key idea is to train random forest models based on subflows $\Flow[:x]$ instead of the entire flows.
-This allows to classify a flow early (\ie on the smallest subflow) when an accurate classification is possible (\ie the certainty is high enough).

-\textit{Example:} If there are two flows $\Flow_1$ and $\Flow_2$ and the classifier has received 3 packets from each of them, $\RF_3$ computes candidate labels $l_1 = \rflabel{\RF_3(\Flow_1)}$ and $l_2 = \rflabel{\RF_3(\Flow_2)}$.
-However, the certainty associated with $l_1$ and $l_2$ is not necessarily the same, since the decision paths in the random forests can differ.
-Hence, \system might discard $l_1$ because the certainty is too low, but accept $l_2$.
-Upon receiving an additional packet belonging to $\Flow_2$, \system updates its features and attempts the next classification.

-\myitem{Guarantees} Each of the context-dependent random forest models is locally optimal in the sense that it has an accuracy $\score{\RF(\Flowset[:x])}\geq\thrS$ and uses the minimum amount of memory.
-We do not directly optimize the combined classifier, but for the special case where the label of the first model is accepted in any case (\ie irrespective of the certainty), the overall accuracy is equal to the accuracy of the first model and therefore $\geq\thrS$.
+\myitem{Guarantees} Each of the context-dependent $\RF s$ is locally optimal in that it has a classification score $\score{\RF(\Flowset[:x])}\geq\thrS$, but only uses the set of features necessary to exceed $\thrS$, thus minimizing the memory consumption of the per-flow feature values.
+We do not directly optimize the combined classifier, but for the special case where the label of the first $\RF$ is accepted in any case (\ie irrespective of the certainty), the overall score is equal to the score of the first model and therefore $\geq\thrS$.
 By combining multiple models, the overall score exceeds $\thrS$, as we show in the evaluation.